Alan Webb (footballer): West Bromwich Albion

+Port Vale

-He joined John Rudge's Fourth Division Port Vale in July 1984 and was an ever-present in 1984–85 with 56 appearances, earning himself the club's Player of the Year award.
+Webb joined John Rudge's Fourth Division Port Vale in July 1984 and was an ever-present in 1984–85 with 56 appearances, earning himself the club's Player of the Year award.
 He played 48 games in 1985–86, as the "Valiants" won promotion with a fourth-place finish; he also scored his first league goal, in a 4–0 win over Southend United at Vale Park on 19 October.

-Webb struggled in 1986–87, after a shin bone injury in August haltered his progress.
-He returned to action in time to score in a 4–1 win at York City on 14 April, his only goal in 24 appearances over the course of the campaign.
+Webb struggled in 1986–87 after a shin bone injury in August haltered his progress.
+He returned to action in time to score in a 4–1 win at York City on 14 April, his only goal in 24 appearances throughout the campaign.
 In 1987–88, he again struggled to stay fit in the face of numerous other injuries, including second-degree burns sustained from sliding on a plastic pitch and blood clots in his thigh.
-Kevin Steggles, another West Bromwich Albion player, was signed to replace him, but Webb recovered to post 29 appearances by the season's end.
+Kevin Steggles, another West Bromwich Albion player, was signed to replace him.
+Still, Webb recovered to post 29 appearances by the season's end.

 He then played 47 games in 1988–89, scoring once in an FA Cup defeat to top-flight Norwich City.
-He played in the club's victory over Preston North End in the play-off semi-finals, but lost his place to Gary West for the final, in which Vale beat Bristol Rovers over two legs.
-He made only eighteen appearances in the subsequent Second Division campaign, having sustained a compound fracture in his right leg after colliding with Newcastle United's Micky Quinn on 28 October.
+He played in the club's victory over Preston North End in the play-off semi-finals but lost his place to Gary West for the final, in which Vale beat Bristol Rovers over two legs.
+He made only 18 appearances in the subsequent Second Division campaign, having sustained a compound fracture in his right leg after colliding with Newcastle United's Micky Quinn on 28 October.
 He played six games in 1990–91 and appeared five times in 1991–92, but could not fully recover from this final injury and was forced into early retirement in June 1992.
+His knee never straightened following the break.